ngrx/db/README.md

 ```

-### Using Ngrx/db In Ngrx/Effects
+### Using ngrx/db In ngrx/effects
-If you are following best practices for Ngrx then you should be using Ngrx/Effects for *[side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).* Since accessing the indexedDB storage machanism in the browser is in a way "reaching out to the outside world" it makes sense to put operations on the indexedDB in Ngrx Effects.
-The code snippets below are examples of @Effects that retrieve and save data from indexedDB whith the Ngrx/db Database object.
+If you are following best practices for ngrx then you should be using ngrx/effects for *[side effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)).* Since accessing the indexedDB storage machanism in the browser is in a way "reaching out to the outside world" it makes sense to put operations on the indexedDB in ngrx Effects.
+The code snippets below are examples of @Effects that retrieve and save data from indexedDB whith the ngrx/db Database object.

 ### Injecting Database Object

-The Ngrx/db provides a *Database* object for you to inject in the constructor:
+The ngrx/db provides a *Database* object for you to inject in the constructor:

 ```
 @Injectable()